Multi-fidelity surrogate modeling for time-series outputs: Gaussian Process regression

 \subsection{Gaussian process regression for functional outputs}

-In this subsection, we address Gaussian process regression for a simple-fidelity code with time-series output.
+In this subsection, we address GP regression for a simple-fidelity code with time-series output.
 For the calculation of surrogate models with functional outputs, there are two different techniques.
 The simplest ones are dimension reduction techniques as presented in \cite{aversano2019application,nanty2017uncertainty} (see \Cref{sec::AR1multiproj}).
-An alternative is presented here, this method is Gaussian process regression with covariance tensorization.
+An alternative is presented here, this method is GP regression with covariance tensorization.
 The method is presented in \cite{rougier2008efficient} and the estimation of the hyper-parameters is from \cite{perrin2019adaptive}.

-In this section we consider that the output is a time-dependent function observed on a fixed time grid $\{ t_u\}_{u=1,\cdots,N_t}$, with $N_t\gg 1$, which is called a time series.
+In this section and the following ones we consider that the output is a time-dependent function observed on a fixed time grid $\{ t_u\}_{u=1,\cdots,N_t}$, with $N_t\gg 1$, which is called a time series.

 The experimental design in a times-series output case is very different from a scalar output case.
 In particular, for a value $\bm{x}$ in the experimental design $D$, all the $t$ of the time grid are in the experimental design.
-The $N_t \times N_x$ matrix containing the the observations is $\bm{Z}_\text{obs} = \left(z(\bm{x}^{(i)},t_u)\right)_{\substack{u=1,\ldots,N_t\\ i=1,\ldots,N_x}}$.
-In Gaussian process regression the code output is assumed to be a realization of a Gaussian process $Z(\bm{x},t_u)$ with $\bm{x}\in Q$ and $u = 1, \hdots, N_t$.
-The a priori knowledge of $Z(\bm{x},t_u)$ is given by its covariance function $C$ in \cref{eq::CovFuncTenso} and its mean function $\mu$ in \cref{eq::tredTensCov}.
+The $N_t \times N_x$ matrix containing the observations is $\bm{Z}_\text{obs} = \left(z(\bm{x}^{(i)},t_u)\right)_{\substack{u=1,\ldots,N_t\\ i=1,\ldots,N_x}}$.
+In GP regression we model the prior knowledge of the code output as a Gaussian process $Z(\bm{x},t_u)$ with $\bm{x}\in Q$ and $u = 1, \hdots, N_t$ with a covariance function $C$ given by \cref{eq::CovFuncTenso} and a mean function $\mu$ given by \cref{eq::tredTensCov}.
 We focus our attention to the case $N_t>N_x$.
 We assume that the covariance structure can be decomposed into two different functions representing the correlation in $\bm{x}$ and the correlation in $t$.
 If we choose well both functions, the kriging calculation is possible \cite{perrin2019adaptive,rougier2008efficient}.

-The a priori $\R^{N_t}$-valued mean function by of the form:
+In the following we present a simplification of the method proposed in \cite{perrin2019adaptive}.
+The a priori $\R^{N_t}$-valued mean function is assumed to be of the form: